pourmalek/CovidLongitudinalwithSRIV/README.md

 # CovidLongitudinal

-Longitudinal assessment of COVID-19 epidemic models
+Longitudinal assessment of COVID-19 epidemic models using performance graphs and measures

 <br/><br/>